kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

 type Initializer struct {
     // Name is the identifier of the initializer.
 It will be added to the
     // object that needs to be initialized.
+    // Name should be fully qualified.
     // Required
     Name string `json:"name"`

     // Rules describes what resources/subresources the initializer cares about.
     // The intializer cares about an operation if it matches _any_ Rule.
-    // Rule.Verbs must be string{"CREATE"}, otherwise it is a validation error.
     Rules []Rule `json:"rules,omitempty"`

     // FailurePolicy defines what happens if the responsible initializer controller
     // fails to takes action.
 Allowed values are Ignore, or Fail.
 If "Ignore" is
     // set, initializer is removed from the initializers list of an object if
     // the timeout is reached; If "Fail" is set, apiserver returns timeout error
     // if the timeout is reached.
+The default timeout for each initializer is
+    // 5s.
     FailurePolicy *FailurePolicyType `json:"failurePolicy,omitempty"`
 }

-type FailurePolicyType string

-const (
-    // Ignore means the initilizer is removed from the initializers list of an
-    // object if the initializer is timed out.
-    Ignore FailurePolicyType = "Ignore"
-    // For 1.7, only "Ignore" is allowed.
-"Fail" will be allowed when the
-    // extensible admission feature is beta.
-    Fail FailurePolicyType = "Fail"
-)

-// ExternalAdmissionHook describes an external admission webhook and the
-// resources and operations it applies to. type ExternalAdmissionHook struct {
-    // The name of the external admission webhook.
-    // Required.
-    Name string `json:"name"`

-    // ClientConfig defines how to communicate with the hook.
-    // Required
-    ClientConfig AdmissionHookClientConfig `json:"clientConfig"`

-    // Rules describes what operations on what resources/subresources the webhook cares about.
-    // The webhook cares about an operation if it matches _any_ Rule.
-    Rules []Rule `json:"rules,omitempty"`

-    // FailurePolicy defines how unrecognized errors from the admission endpoint are handled -
-    // allowed values are Ignore or Fail.
-Defaults to Ignore.
-    // +optional
-    FailurePolicy *FailurePolicyType
-}

-// Rule describes the Verbs and Resources an admission hook cares about.
-Each
-// Rule is a tuple of Verbs and Resources.It is recommended to make sure all
+// Rule is a tuple of APIGroups, APIVersion, and Resources.It is recommended
-// the tuple expansions are valid. type Rule struct {
+// to make sure that all the tuple expansions are valid. type Rule struct {
-    // Verbs is the verbs the admission hook cares about - CREATE, UPDATE, or *
-    // for all verbs.
-    // If '*' is present, the length of the slice must be one.
-    // Required.
-    Verbs []OperationType `json:"verbs,omitempty"`

     // APIGroups is the API groups the resources belong to. '*' is all groups.
     // If '*' is present, the length of the slice must be one.
     // Required.